richardhaslam/frackit/appl/example1/README.md

 =========

 In this exemplary application, a network of quadrilateral fractures is generated within the unit cube (see image above).
+The main file containing the source code to this example is the file `example1.cc` which is located in this folder.

 Two main orientations are considered for the quadrilaterals, for both of which a corresponding instance of the `QuadrilateralSampler` class is created.
 For example, we instantiate the sampler class for the second orientation with: